Welcome to today's edition of the Rush 24-7 podcast.

 No, no, no.

-I'm I'm I'm saying, but you know, what they have to consider is the alternative, the the the the obvious outcome if the But here is here's the judgment you need to make.
+I'm saying, but, you know, what they have to consider is the alternative, the obvious outcome.

-But if the difference between the candidates starts to become blurred, if the Republican moderates get their their candidates up there, the rhinos, people are not going to sacrifice their principle for a tiny little difference between the candidates.
+But if the difference between the candidates starts to become blurred, if the Republican moderates get their candidates up there, the rhinos, people are not going to sacrifice their principle for a tiny little difference between the candidates.

-And and forget about what McCain has said.
+And forget about what McCain has said.

 I'm just describing why conservatives are concerned about him.